Free Learning Apps to Help Students Develop Critical Thinking

 The Critical Thinking Project

-Critical thinking is very important to make better decisions and to tell when someone is trying to manipulate us, such as a politician, salesman or advertisement.
+Critical thinking is very important to make better decisions and to tell when someone is trying to manipulate us, such as a politician, salesman or ads in apps.
 But how exactly do we teach that?
 Skills in other subjects are clearly defined.
 For example, in math you start with counting and work your way up.
 However, the building blocks for critical thinking seem unclear.
 It’s not as simple as starting with a discussion with the goal of arriving at critical thinking, especially when you have a classroom of students – all with their own unique sets of preconceived notions.

 The critical thinking and logical fallacies teaching featured in the Foolacy and FactOpy apps feature specific skills to help teach these concepts.